panthas05/lock-hog/README.md

 you want to be hogged (see below for examples).
 A class, `LockHogger`, is provided, to help you write these context managers, but its usage is entirely optional.

+An asynchronous utility is also provided, `async_hog_lock`, which operates in pretty much exact analogy to `hog_lock`.

 ## Examples

 ### Debouncing a Function